slowstone/leetcode/summary/sum.md

 ```

 ## Problem 377
-Given an integer array with all positive numbers and no duplicates, find the number of possible combinations that add up to a positive integer target.
+&emsp;Given an integer array with all positive numbers and no duplicates, find the number of possible combinations that add up to a positive integer target.

->> This problem is just similar to the Combination Problem 1 , we only need to return the count but not all the possible result .<br>dp[i] : record the possible combination count to sum to target value of i
+> &emsp;This problem is just similar to the Combination Problem 1 , we only need to return the count but not all the possible result .<br>
+> &emsp;dp[i] : record the possible combination count to sum to target value of i
 ```C++
 class Solution {
 public: